pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 For more details on each option see [Elastic Search Multi Match Query][es-query-multi-match].

-The next section I will add is for highlighting the matched keywords inside the text.
-We want to match both fields - `title` and `body` and encapsulate them in a `<mark>` tag.
+The next section I’ll add is for highlighting the matched keywords inside the text.
+We want to match both fields, `title` and `body,` and encapsulate them in a `<mark>` tag.

 ```ruby